dCache/dcache/docs/TheBook/src/main/markdown/dcache-minimal-installation.md

 create the databases.
 That is a manual process, typically done only once.

- Let us creat a single database user dcache:
+ Let us create a single database user dcache:

 > createuser -U postgres --no-superuser --no-createrole --createdb --no-password dcache
 >